-- Explore the Anacostia River- "The Forgotten River" and determine the health of its ecosystem.
+- Explore the Anacosita River, "The Forgotten River", and research the health of its ecosystem.

 - Bonus: All work and no play?
 Not here!
 Explore the world-famous museums and monuments in Washington D.C., swim and shop 'til you drop at Rehoboth Beach and more!

 Note: Young Scholars Program: Exploring the Sciences is limited to 10 participants.

 Dr. Daniel J. Lundberg grew up in the suburbs of the Twin Cities in Minnesota and moved to the East Coast to attend Gallaudet University as an undergraduate.
 After obtaining his BS, he worked at the National Cancer Institute at the National Institutes of Health (NIH) in Maryland as a post-baccalaureate (2002-2003) on cancer research using pharmacology.
 After the post-baccalaureate, he returned to Minnesota to study Pharmacology at the University of Minnesota-Twin Cities Medical School (2003-2008).
 After obtaining the PhD, he returned to his alma mater, Gallaudet University, where he teaches general chemistry, analytical chemistry, advanced inorganic chemistry, biochemistry, and pharmacology.
 Dr. Lundberg continues to collaborate with the National Cancer Institute on cancer research and also researches water chemistry in both the Anacostia River in Washington, DC during the academic year and north-central Minnesota lakes near Brainerd, MN during the summers.

 Derek Braun, Ph.D.